North Battleford Airport: Postwar (1945-2010)

 Postwar it became known as North Battleford (Cameron McIntosh) after Cameron Ross McIntosh.
 It was transferred from Transport Canada to the City of North Battleford on January 1, 1997.

 In April 2010 a contract was awarded for renovations to the air terminal building.

 Present (2010- )

 The North Battleford Gliding Centre, a Royal Canadian Air Cadets gliding centre, stores its gliders outside in permanent tie downs, and has office space in a trailer.
 The gliding centre conducts winch and air-tow operations in both the spring and the fall.
-The gliding centre currently operates two gliders, Number 2 (C-GCLS) and Number 10 (C-GRFQ); one winch, and one Bellanca Scout Towplane #5 (C-GBAZ).
+The gliding centre currently operates two gliders, one winch, and one Bellanca Scout Towplane.

 Runway 06/24 was removed from the CFS and as of Feb 2024 only runway 12/30 remains.